-They inspect or service garbage and recycling from litter and recycling receptacles in the community 31,756 times every month.
-Crews also assist with removing graffiti from City garbage bins, and they collect illegally-dumped materials found on City property and provide safe disposal and recycling of these items.
+They inspect or service garbage and recycling from litter and recycling receptacles in the community 33,032 times every month.
+Crews also assist with removing graffiti from City garbage bins, and they collect illegally dumped materials found on City property and provide safe disposal and recycling of these items.

-The extensive work to maintain public spaces and collect litter may go unnoticed, particularly because it is done well and regularly.
-Richmond residents enjoy the benefits, but may not realize the extent of work involved in maintaining a clean and livable city.
+The extensive work to maintain public spaces and collect litter may go unnoticed but City staff work hard seven days a week to maintain a clean and livable community for Richmond residents.